 Working towards and achieving our goals is very important to our sense of well-being.
 Whether we are embarking on a fitness programme, studying, saving for a large purchase or working to improve ourselves in some way, a sense of achievement is essential to our development.
 However, as we are all aware, achieving our goals can be hindered by the self-sabotaging pull of instant gratification.
-So how do we prevent these instant gratifiers acting as obstacles to our long-term successes?
+So how do we prevent these instant gratifiers from acting as obstacles to our long-term successes?

 Succumbing to Temptation